 About

-Sea forms in stone — The first piece of the collection, the Sperm whale, was started in 1977 and David continues his work to this day.
+Sea forms in stone — The first piece in David’s marine life collection — a sperm whale — began in 1977, and his work continues to this day.

-Inspired by the marine life he encountered while SCUBA diving, David’s enthusiasm for capturing the forms of sealife was sparked.
-While studying art and sculpture at Valdosta State College, David refined the techniques he uses to depict these animals.
+Inspired by the creatures he encountered while SCUBA diving, David developed a lifelong passion for capturing the forms of sea life in stone.
+While studying art and sculpture at Valdosta State College, he honed the techniques that now define his work.

 CV